NAMAN3342/project-neuro/SETUP_GUIDE.md

 ## Step 5: Connect & Test

-1. Click **"Connect to Arduino"** button
+1. Click **"Connect to Device"** button
-2. Select your Arduino's COM port from popup
+2. Select your Device's COM port from popup
 3. Wait for connection (status shows ● Connected)
 4. You should see all 3 channels updating